 Central America, the isthmus connecting North and South America, consists of Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica and Panama.
 It is rich both culturally, geographically and has an abundance of unique wildlife.
-Additionally, cloud-shrouded volcanoes, Mayan ruins and colourful colonial towns are just some of the delights waiting to be discovered by the adventurous traveller.
+Additionally, cloud-shrouded volcanoes together with Mayan ruins and colourful colonial towns are just some of the delights waiting to be discovered by the adventurous traveller.
+Without further ado, here are ten cool experiences to have in Central America!

 1) Take a Hike in Cahuita National Park, Costa Rica